 Enel is the first utility in the world to replace the traditional electromechanical meters with smart meters that make it possible to measure consumption in real time and manage contractual relationships remotely.
-Today, over 34 million Italian retail customers are equipped with smart meters installed by Enel.
+Today, around 32 million Italian retail customers are equipped with smart meters installed by Enel.
 Enel is further deploying an additional 13 million smart meters to its customer base in Spain.
 This innovative tool is key to the development of smart grids, smart cities and electric mobility.

-Listed on the Milan stock exchange since 1999, Enel has the largest number of shareholders of any Italian company, with about 1.2 million retail and institutional investors.
+Listed on the Milan stock exchange since 1999, Enel has the largest number of shareholders of any Italian company, with 1.2 million retail and institutional investors.
 The most important of Enel’s shareholders is the Italian Ministry of Economy and Finance which holds 31.24% of the Company’s shares.
 14 other Group companies are listed on the stock exchanges of Italy, Spain, Russia, Argentina, Brasil, Chile and Peru.
 Enel’s commitment to values embodied in its Code of Ethics, its Sustainability Report and the adoption of international best practices promoting environmental protection, transparency and corporate governance has attracted international investment funds, insurance companies, pension funds and ethical funds to its rank of shareholders.

 After having completed its international expansion, Enel is now actively engaged in consolidating the acquired assets and further integrating its businesses.

 In Italy, Enel is the largest electricity company.
 It operates in the field of electricity generation of thermal and renewable power plants with nearly 40 GW of installed capacity.
 Out of these, more than 3 GW of renewable plants are operated through EGP.
-Furthermore, Enel manages the majority of the Italian electricity distribution network and offers integrated package of electricity and gas products and services for its 31.3 million customers.
+Furthermore, Enel manages the majority of the Italian electricity distribution network and offers integrated package of electricity and gas products and services for its 31 million customers.

 In North America EGP North America owns and operates more than 1.6 GW of hydroelectric, geothermal, wind, solar and biomass power plants.

 In Africa Enel is present in the upstream gas sector participating in the development of gas fields in Algeria and Egypt.
 Through Endesa, Enel also operates a thermal power plant in Morocco.
 In South Africa, Enel Green Power has been awarded photovoltaic and wind energy supply contracts for a total of 513 MW within the framework of a public renewable energy tender sponsored by the South African government.